-We’ve put together energy-saving tips that you can act on now while we press the government to do more to address the energy and cost of living crises.
+These are energy-saving tips you can act on now while we press the government to do more to address the energy and cost-of-living crises.

-See what changes you can make to make your home more energy efficient.
+See what changes you can make to improve your home's energy efficiency.

 How to save money with a gas boiler